MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 ## Using Windows Device Portal

 For this method, you will need to ensure that you are connected to the internet.
 If you do not have access to the internet, you can also have a peer-to-peer ethernet connection between the device and a client machine that doesn't include a path to access the open internet.
-However, going about this the latter way will install the app but will wail to launch.
-If the device does not have internet access to the store update server, then the provisioning package method should be used.
+However, going about the latter way will install the app but will fail to launch if the app is store-signed.

 To install your application on the device please do the following: